 Radiant heating#

 Radiant or “infrared” heating mostly heats the people by making the surfaces that surround them warmer.
 It only has to be run while people are in the space, or in very cold spaces, with a short pre-heat to warm the furnishings and building surfaces before people enter.
 If you run it for long enough, it will warm the air as well as a side effect of warming the surfaces.
+Some models can be made to come on low if the temperature in the space drops low enough to be a problem for the building.

 Picture source: Wikimedia Commons, Copyright Palytsialvan, CC-BY-A-SA-4.0, our crop